Embry-Riddle Aeronautical University-Worldwide logo

 1939

-The school was re-established in Miami, partnering with the University of Miami to provide flight training for WWII.
+The school was re-established in Miami and partnered with the University of Miami for flight training under the Civilian Pilot Training Program.

 1959